Pat2021/LO1-02102195281-.doc/README.md

 You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 If you’d like to ask for a copy of your information, or to have it corrected, please contact us at info@ciciocacio.co.nz or https://ciciocacio.co.nz/

+## How the policy meet to the 5 principles

+Our privacy policy meets the five above principle as it is addressed to a selected range of people, who consciously accept to be contacted, with the only purpose of receiving news from the restaurant and simplify the process of making bookings.
+The customers are in the full capacity of un-suscribe at any time, access and check their personal information, and know that their information will be stored safely from any other un-authorized access.